j-a-s-d/ubernim/docs/commands.md

 * **.require** *(since 0.1.0)*
 	- specifies another ubernim file to be preprocessed, importing all the exported symbols from it to be used in the current one
-	- values: any valid file name (typically a .unim extension file)
+	- values: any valid file name (since 0.7.6 extension-less file names will be appended with a .unim extension before load)
-	- note: require does not generates a line in the output including the generated .nim file, you have to add it yourself if it is required
+	- note: the self file, the main project file and .unimp extension files can not be required; also note that .require does not generates a line in the output including the generated .nim file, you have to add it yourself if it is required
 	- example: `.require file.unim`
 * **.requirable** *(since 0.2.2)*
 	- specifies if the current ubernim file can be required from other ubernim file